kyle-marshall/file-emitter/README.md

 # File emitter mod

-## summary
 This Logic World mod adds a file emitter component which reads the bytes of a file on your system and spits out one bit at a time as it receives clock signals (via the top input).

-The main output is the current bit (stays active until next clock signal).

-The side output activates when EOF is reached.

 ## Configuration
-- Use the component edit menu ('X') to update the path name.
-This path should contain no special characters of course.
+- Use the component edit menu ('X') to update the file path.

 ## Data Sheet
 - The inputs: